 - “Usher II” (1950).
 A man rebelling against government suppression of imagination and horror builds a new House of Usher and hosts a macabre, deadly party.

 - “There Will Come Soft Rains” (1950).
 About the dissolution of a mechanical house following atomic war on Earth.

 - “The Million-Year Picnic” (1946).
 A human family on Mars, knowing there is no earth to return to, realizes who they have become.

 Clarke, Arthur C.

-A Tibetan lama purchases a large computer from New York that is used to calculate all possible names of God, which in the Tibetan scripts they figure will amount to some nine billion. (review)
+- “The Nine Billion Names of God” (1953).
+Tibetan lamas use a big computer from New York to calculate all the possible names of God, which they figure will come to about nine billion.
+What will happen when the computer finishes? ****